 Our Old (1883) Victorian Home

-Our home is in the Clark Historic District in Forest Grove, Oregon.
+My home from 2003-2011 was in the Clark Historic District in Forest Grove, Oregon.
 When we bought the house in August 2003 it was thought that it was built in 1916 because that's what they found when establishing the district.
 We had a plumber (Jerry Brown, a descendant of early pioneer Tabitha Brown) come out to fix a leak, and when in the basement he said "they stopped making mortised beams with birdseye timbers and attaching flooring with square nails before 1916.
 This may be the oldest house on the block."
 So I checked it myself, doing all the pre-1916 research below from original sources, and substantially rewriting the existing post-1916 research.

 2023 18th Avenue